The-Z-Labs/bof-launcher/README.md

 }
 ```

-## BOF Launcher Library
+## BOF launcher library

-We provide an open-source library that can be used to execute arbitrary BOF build with this project.
-We expose both [C API](include/bof.h) and [Zig API](include/bof.zig).
+We provide an open-source and standalone library that can be used to execute any BOF build with this project, it exposes both [C API](include/bof.h) and [Zig API](include/bof.zig).
 Library parses COFF/ELF object data, does the relocations, loads all needed symbols and handles BOF output for you.
 See the API and tests for details.

 ## Example usage scenarios